Information about 16 to 18 traineeships funded by the Education and Skills Funding Agency

 Information is available on the census requirements for traineeships.

-For further details please read the traineeships section of the School Census Guide.
+For further details please read the school census.

-There is also support available to institutions from the census tool regarding traineeships and the English and maths Condition of Funding.
+There is also support available to institutions submitting the school census in the Interactive post-16 census tool.

 Contact form https://form.education...

 For all enquiries for the Education and Skills Funding Agency

 This document is Version 4.0 and the content was first published March 2015.